Methamphetamine Facts: Addiction, Symptoms, and Treatment Options

 How addictive is meth?

 Meth is highly addictive.
-It rapidly increases dopamine levels in the brain, creating intense euphoria and reinforcing the desire to use the drug repeatedly.
+It quickly raises dopamine levels in the brain.
+This creates strong feelings of happiness and makes people want to use the drug again.
 The brain quickly adapts to these artificially high dopamine levels, leading to tolerance and dependence.
 Chronic use alters brain structure and function, making it increasingly difficult to experience pleasure from natural rewards.
 The rapid onset and short duration of meth’s effects contribute to its addictive potential.

 What does a meth addict look like?

-Meth addicts may appear emaciated with pale, clammy skin and have dilated pupils, dental issues, rapid breathing, and increased heart rate.
+Meth addicts may look very thin.
+They often have pale, sweaty skin and large pupils.
+They may also have dental problems, breathe quickly, and have a fast heart rate.
 They may display erratic behavior, mood swings, paranoia, anxiety, and aggression.
 Severe cases lead to delusions and hallucinations, which can escalate to violent behavior.
-They often isolate themselves, neglect responsibilities, carry drug paraphernalia everywhere, and engage in risky or illegal activities to obtain the drug.
+They often isolate themselves and ignore their responsibilities.
+They carry drug items with them and do risky or illegal things to get drugs.

 How long does it take to get addicted to meth?